opensearch-project/k-NN/DEVELOPER_GUIDE.md

 ### Enable SIMD Optimization
-SIMD(Single Instruction/Multiple Data) Optimization is enabled by default on Linux and Mac which boosts the performance by enabling `AVX2` on `x86 architecture` and `NEON` on `ARM64 architecture` while building the Faiss library.
-But to enable SIMD, the underlying processor should support this (AVX2 or NEON).
-It can be disabled by setting the parameter `simd.enabled` to `false`.
-As of now, it is not supported on Windows OS.
+SIMD(Single Instruction/Multiple Data) Optimization is enabled by default on Linux and Mac which boosts the performance by enabling `AVX2` and `AVX512` on `x86 architecture` and `NEON` on `ARM64 architecture` where applicable while building the Faiss library.
+But to enable SIMD, the underlying processor should support these capabilities (AVX512, AVX2 or NEON).
+It can be disabled by setting the parameter `avx2.enabled` to `false` and
+`avx512.enabled` to `false`.
+If your processor supports `AVX512` or `AVX2`, they can be set by enabling the setting .
+By default, these values are enabled on
+OpenSearch.
+Some exceptions: As of now, SIMD support is not supported on Windows OS, and AVX512 is not present on MAC systems due to hardware not supporting the feature.

 ```
 # While building OpenSearch k-NN
-./gradlew build -Dsimd.enabled=true
+./gradlew build -Davx2.enabled=true -Davx512.enabled=true

 # While running OpenSearch k-NN
-./gradlew run -Dsimd.enabled=true
+./gradlew run -Davx2.enabled=true -Davx512.enabled=true

 # While building the JNI libraries
 cd jni
-cmake . -DSIMD_ENABLED=true
+cmake . -DAVX2_ENABLED=true -DAVX512_ENABLED=true
 ```

 ## Run OpenSearch k-NN